goncalomb/dotfiles/README.md

 ## Install

-Must be installed on your $HOME directory or any directory below!
+Must be installed on your HOME directory or any directory below!

     cd ~
     git clone https://github.com/goncalomb/dotfiles.git